Take Your Child to the Theater

 “Obstructed view” tickets can be a surprising bargain.

-Especially since views are frequently obstructed because you are too close.
+Views are frequently obstructed because you are too close to the stage.
 When we saw the Lion King, the play opened with a performer sharing our balcony, and we’d paid less than the folks seated in the back of the theater!

 How Can You Have the Best Experience Possible?

 You're ready to go see a show.
 Terrific!
 Here's how to make the most of it.

 Tell your child stories of the show’s plot before you go.
 You won’t “spoil” it for your child because young children need repetition to fully understand stories.
 It can minimize the scare factor, too: the wicked, flesh-and-blood witch cackling a few feet away will be less frightening if your child already knows that the brave princess will triumph in the end.
 If it’s a musical, introduce your child to some of the songs.
 Reminisce about your own first theater experiences, and look for theater previews online.
 There’s a special thrill in arriving to experience in person something that you’ve been hearing about.

 Prepare kids ahead of time so they'll have a healthy respect for the upcoming experience.

 Even weeks ahead, you might mention that performers are already rehearsing.
 Emphasizing the work involved early will make your reminders about attentiveness and respect more effective on the day of the show.
 Give your child the inside scoop about theater etiquette by explaining basic codes, like house lights going down or flashing at intermission and the bows at the end.
 Instead of a behavior lecture, couch the tutorial in terms of getting insider tips on the sophisticated grown-up world.

 Take care of basics before the show starts.